iqbal-lab-org/QCovid/report/spec.md

 ## Summary of a dataset

+A summary table:
+95% of the samples have <N positions failing 85% criterion 95% of the samples have <M positions with failing depth criterion Y% of samples have no amplicons drops
+Z% of samples have <=3 amplicon drops

 A single table, which is the concatenate of the per-sample tables.
 Columns are

 1. overall depth